htnminh/AI-intro-project/README.md

 # Guide for Collaborators
 This is a guide for everything, you MUST read it carefully.

+## End-to-end rules to work in this project
+[Rules](docs/rules.md).
+If you have worked with me for a while, you should know those.

 ## Guide to GitHub
 [Guide to GitHub](docs/guide_to_GitHub.md).
 If you are new to GitHub or Git, please, read it, practice on GitHub.